badgujjarajay/BlindBot/README.md

-# CaptionBot-Walking Assistance for Visually Impaired
+# BlindBot-Walking Assistance for Visually Impaired
 It is a Deep Learning based project for visually impaired peoples.
 Visually impaired people face a lot of problems just in their day to day activities.
 Doing basic chores is a challenge in itself.
 In this project, we aim to provide a walking aid by making them aware of their surroundings through the help of audio devices such as headphones.
 I have identified 3 main tasks in this problem:
 1. Image Captioning